Kálmán Darányi: Prime Minister of Hungary

 In 1938, Darányi accepted the law of suffrage that was advocated by Gyula Gömbös.
 This law modified earlier provisions in two areas: it abolished the open vote in favor of the secret ballot, but narrowed suffrage rights.
 The new law reduced the number of eligible voters by 250,000 – 300,000.
 The minimum voting age for men was now 26 (in regional elections) and 30 (in constituency elections), while for women, the universal voting age was 30 years.
 He introduced mandatory old-age social insurance for agricultural workers.
 For the civil servants the work week was set at 44 hours while for industrial workers, 48 hours.

 The Hungarian military force's state was disastrous.
 To address this, Darányi presented the Győr Program, which was drawn up by Béla Imrédy.
-The aim of the program was the modernize the army and upgrade its equipment.
+The aim of the program was to modernize the army and upgrade its equipment.
 The government allocated one billion pengős for the program.
 This, originally earmarked for five years, was spent in under two years.
 Of the program's budget, 60% was used for the development of the army while 40% was spent on infrastructure.
 This program's invigorating effect on the economy was considerable.

 After the Anschluss, Darányi's political direction changed.
 As of March 1938, Hungary was now a neighbor of Nazi Germany.
 A vigorous Nazi propaganda campaign was initiated in the country.
 Darányi shifted towards the right in response.
 He appointed pro-German politicians to his cabinet.
 He regularly expressed the importance of the German relations.
 Darányi began secret negotiations with Kálmán Hubay with the intention of uniting right extremist forces.
 He agreed to allow Arrow Cross Party members to run for parliament so long as these right extremist politicians agreed to respect the law.
 Conservatives responded to these steps with distrust.
-Horthy also expressed his discontent, which is why Darányi resigned as Prime Minister on 11 May 1938.
+Horthy also expressed his discontent, which is why Darányi resigned as prime minister on 11 May 1938.
 He was followed by Béla Imrédy in this position.

 Later life

 Promoting the First Anti-Jewish Law and its preparation are connected to his name yet.
-This bill was introduced to the parliament during his prime ministership, but it already became law during reign of Imrédy.
+This bill was introduced to the parliament during his prime ministership, but it already became a law during reign of Imrédy.
 Kálmán Darányi served as Speaker of the House of Representatives from 5 December 1938 until his death.